 What Causes Carbon Monoxide in the Garage?

-As I mentioned, the biggest cause of carbon monoxide poisonings in the garage is running your car’s engine in the garage.
+As I mentioned, the biggest cause of accidental carbon monoxide poisoning in the garage is running your car’s engine.

-It’s even worse if the engine isn’t tuned properly.
-This causes them to put off stronger fumes than a car that is operating efficiently.
+It’s even worse if the engine isn’t tuned correctly.
+This causes it to release stronger fumes than a car operating efficiently.

 NEVER run your car’s engine inside the garage – even with the door open!

 It is not even safe to warm up a car in the garage for just a few minutes.
-Iowa scientists determined that running a car engine in an enclosed garage for only two minutes can raise the CO in the space to dangerous levels.
+Iowa scientists determined that running a car engine in an enclosed garage for only two minutes can cause dangerous carbon monoxide levels.